 The potential insolvent company starts the insolvency process.
-It will have the assets valued, and then prepare a statement of affairs of the company.
+It will have the assets valued and then prepare a statement of affairs of the company.
 This details company assets and company debts.
 The business requires valuing.
 It is therefore crucial to ensure you cross the “T’s” and dot the “I’s” when carrying out a Pre-Pack.
-Creditors will however take careful note of events.
+Creditors will, however, take careful note of events.
 Do assets, therefore, transfer at fair value?
-Therefore, ensure you seek early advice from the to be appointed administrator—voiding accusations of wrongful trading.
+Therefore, ensure you seek early advice from the appointed administrator—voiding accusations of wrongful trading.

 Please note, a pre-pack administration exists for the sale of ASSETS, not then the COMPANY.

-For further help on a Pre-Pack, contact HBG Advisory and click on MEET THE TEAM for our business recovery and business rescue experts.
+For further help on a Pre-Pack, contact HBG Advisory and click on MEET THE TEAM AT HBG ADVISORY for our business recovery and business rescue experts.

 Suitable for pre-pack Administration?